3fon3fonov/exostriker/README.md

 **Scientific papers which used The Exo-Striker (to my knowledge):**

+*  Obermeier, C., Steuer, J., Kellermann, H., Saglia, R., Henning, Th., et al. Following the TraCS of exoplanets with Pan-Planets: Wendelstein-1b and Wendelstein-2b (A&A, in press) arXiv e-prints arXiv:2005.13560

 * Stock, S., J. Kemmer, S. Reffert, et al. (2020).
 The CARMENES search for exoplanets around M dwarfs.
 Characterization of the nearby ultra-compact multiplanetary system YZ Ceti.
 (A&A, in press) arXiv e-prints arXiv:2002.01772.

 * Trifonov, T., M. H. Lee, M. Kürster, et al. (2020).
 The CARMENES search for exoplanets around M dwarfs.
 Dynamical characterization of the multiple planet system GJ 1148 and prospects of habitable exomoons around GJ 1148 b.
 (A&A, in press) arXiv e-prints arXiv:2002.00906.